Visionstate (CVE:VIS) Stock Price Down 20% – Here’s Why

 Visionstate Corp.
-(CVE:VIS – Get Free Report) was down 20% during trading on Saturday .
+(CVE:VIS – Get Free Report)’s share price traded down 20% on Saturday .
 The company traded as low as C$0.02 and last traded at C$0.02.
-Approximately 446,000 shares were traded during mid-day trading, an increase of 54% from the average daily volume of 289,219 shares.
+446,000 shares traded hands during trading, an increase of 54% from the average session volume of 289,219 shares.
 The stock had previously closed at C$0.03.

 Visionstate Stock Down 20.0%